 But what’s the point?
 What’s so bad about the paradigm of human-computer interaction that we experience daily?
 Why should we push for that goal of interacting seamlessly?

 The more seamless the interaction, the more efficient, natural, and personal it will be.
 Since it’s more efficient, you will spend less time interacting and you’ll accomplish your goal more quickly.
-Time, after all, is a finite resource in today's attention economy, when big companies are producing tech specifically designed to keep our attention and distract us constantly.

 Considering the impact that current tech has on both mental and physical health (AKA digital wellbeing), creating a more natural and personal experience is a crucial task for responsible companies designing new tech.